UC Blue Ash College

 No, do not give an F to someone who has never shown up for class!
 For this, you give an “X” (Unofficial Withdrawal, Non-attendance/participation).
 Instructors will record an “X” on the final grade roster for students who never attended any classes and did not submit any assigned work.
 The “X” will appear on the transcript and will carry zero (0.00) quality points.
 It is calculated into the GPA like the “F” grade.

 Students should not be permitted to attend class if they are not registered.
 Class capacity is typically based on a room capacity, pedagogy, etc. Some course registrations are set to include a waiting list where students will be automatically enrolled in the course when their turn comes up.
 For these reasons, be sure to consult with your department chair before acting upon any student request to be added to a full course.
 Deadlines are also set by the registrar’s office to limit the amount of course time missed by late enrolling students.
-Late adds are discouraged and require both instructor and Associate Dean approval.
+Late adds are discouraged and require both instructor and college approval.
+Student must make all requests through the Registrar's Course Permission Requests.

 There are many social activities that take place in the Blue Ash area during the summer and fall.
 View the full list of activities online.